Vaskivskyi/ha-asusrouter/README.md

 AsusRouter supports virtually every AsusWRT-powered device.
 This list is purely based on the reports from the users.
 Other devices with the compatible firmware should work as well.

+> [!WARNING]
+> Currently, version **388.10** of AsusWRT-Merlin firmware is officially **NOT supported** due to the issues with HTTP daemon crashes.
+Please, refer to [this discussion](https://github.com/Vaskivskyi/asusrouter/discussions/698).
+While some users report more-or-less stable operation, this cannot be guaranteed.

 ### WiFi 7 | 802.11be

 | Model                                                                           | Status              | Tested firmware            | Find it on Amazon[^amazon]                                                             |